What is a Threat Intelligence Platform?

 9. Pre-Loaded Intelligence Feeds and Enrichment Sources

-Security analysts often rely on threat intelligence feeds from multiple vendors.
+Security analysts often rely on threat intelligence feeds from multiple security solutions vendors.
 However, managing and processing data from various sources can be a challenging and exhausting task.
 To avoid vendor burnout, it is recommended to consider threat intelligence solutions that offer enrichment sources and a variety of threat intelligence channels.
 This can help simplify the process and allow your security team to focus on launching effective threat intelligence activities without being burdened by multiple providers.

 10. Data Storage Capability for Longer Periods